 CTFs were the original long-term tax-free savings account for children, but the scheme is now closed.
 Very similar to JISAs, they were available for children born between 1 September 2002 and 2 January 2011, meaning that the first CTFs reached maturity in September 2020.
 CTF accounts retain their tax-free status after maturity, even if no action is taken by their owner.
 Nearly 30% of CTF funds were set up as default arrangements by HMRC, which is one reason why it has set up an online tool at www.gov.uk/child-trust-funds/find-a-child-trust-fund to help CTF owners and their parents trace their funds.

-By April 2021, around 175,000 out of 320,000 18-year-olds had claimed and either withdrawn or re-invested a total of £376 million from their matured CTFs, according to HMRC.
-However, a further £394 million (an average of £2,717 per account) remained in unclaimed matured accounts.
-More recent research by the Investing and Saving Alliance estimated that, by August 2022, the proportion of CTFs that had matured at least one year earlier and which remained unclaimed had dropped to around 27%.
+By April 2024, 31 months after the first CTFs matured, around 991,000 out of 1,662,000 18-22 year-olds had claimed and either withdrawn or re-invested their matured CTFs, according to HMRC.
+The other 671,000 CTFs (with an average value of £2,200) remained as unclaimed matured accounts.